duydang2311/base-alt-rp/README.md

 [![sampctl](https://img.shields.io/badge/sampctl-alt--rp-2f2f2f.svg?style=for-the-badge)](https://github.com/duydang2311/alt-rp)

+At when I was working on this base, I could not write best practice code (many of them could have been written better), but at least it should work and show the ideas.

 <!--
 Short description of your library, why it's useful, some examples, pictures or videos.
 Link to your forum release thread too.